 In a machine application, the safety critical function could be operating in high demand.
-In a high demand function, only the dangerous undetected failures are included when calculating the PFH.

-PFH (The Probability of Failure on Demand per Hour) is the probability that a system will fail dangerously, and not be able to perform its safety function when required.
-To be considered a high demand application, the diagnostics must be executed 10 times faster than the process safety time.
-Care must be taken when modeling a function as high demand.
+In a high demand function, only the dangerous, undetected failures are included when calculating the PFH.
+PFH is the probability that a system will fail dangerously, and not be able to perform its safety function when required.
 It is recommended that the designer or integrator review the requirements with Danfoss Power Solutions to help avoid understating PFH.

-As a system metric, IEC 61508 defines SIL ratings based on the PFH_D of the safety function.
+As a system metric, IEC 61508 defines SIL ratings based on the PFH of the safety function.
 Each SIL rating has an associated PFH which increases an order of magnitude for each increase in SIL rating.
+See table below.

-ISO 13849 defines Performance Level ratings, based on the PFH_D of the safety function.
+ISO 13849 defines Performance Level ratings based on the PFH of the safety function.
 In addition, the Performance Level rating requires a level of Diagnostic Coverage.
+The following table shows the simplified relationship between Performance Level and Safety Integrity Level, and the reliability and diagnostic coverage requirements.

-Performance Level (PL) Probability of dangerous failure per hour (PFH D) Diagnostic Coverage Safety Integrity Level >=10 -8 to <10 -7 SIL 3 d >=10 -7 to <10 -6 (MTTF D =High) 90%< DC <99% (Medium) SIL 2 c $>= 10^{-6} \text{ to} < 3 \times 10^{-6}$ (MTTF D =Medium to High) 60% < DC <90% (Low to Medium) SIL 1 b $>= 3 \times 10^{-6}$ to $< 10^{-5}$ (MTTF D =Medium) 60% < DC <90% (Low to Medium) SIL 1
+Performance Level (PL) Probability of dangerous failure per hour (PFH D) Diagnostic Coverage Safety Integrity Level d >=10 -7 to <10 -6 (MTTF D =High) 90%< DC <99% (Medium) SIL 2 c >= 10 -6 to < 3x10 -6 (MTTF D =Medium to High) 60% < DC <90% (Low to Medium) SIL 1 b $>= 3x10^{-6} \text{ to } <10^{-5}$ (MTTF D =Medium) 60% < DC <90% (Low to Medium) SIL 1